anbox-cloud/discourse-docs/howto/install/deploy-bare-metal.md

 The `anbox-cloud-core` deployment bundle requires two machines: `0` and `1`. `0` is supposed to host the AMS service. `1` is used for LXD.
 Check the `bundle.yaml` file in the bundle for details.

-The `anbox-cloud` bundle requires an additional machine to host the extra services required for streaming.
+The `anbox-cloud` bundle requires two additional machines to host the load balancer (`0`) and the extra services required for streaming (`1`).
+For this bundle, the AMS machine is `2` and the LXD machine is `3`.
 Check the `bundle.yaml` file in the bundle for details.

 The `--map-machine` argument for the `juju deploy` command maps the machines defined inside the bundle to those your Juju controller has registered in the model.
 See the [Juju documentation](https://jaas.ai/docs/charm-bundles) for more details.
-If you added the machines in the order Juju expects them, the mapping is very straight-forward: `--map-machines 0=0,1=1` for the `anbox-cloud-core` bundle or `--map-machines 0=0,1=1,2=2` for the `anbox-cloud` bundle.
+If you added the machines in the order Juju expects them, the mapping is very straight-forward: `--map-machines 0=0,1=1` for the `anbox-cloud-core` bundle or `--map-machines 0=0,1=1,2=2,3=3` for the `anbox-cloud` bundle.

 ## Deploy Anbox Cloud